Address: Sanantie 7, 40950 Muurame, Finland Open Google map

-Aalto used Poul Henningsen lamps for the interior lighting.
+Aalto used Poul Henningsen lamps for the interior lighting of Muurame church.
 Picture: Maija Holma, Alvar Aalto Foundation

 Alvar Aalto designed several church plans in 1920's and Muurame church is the only one that was realised.
 Muurame church is considered to be a interphase in Aalto's career.
 After Muurame church, Aalto gradually moved on from classism to functionalism.